Weighted Clustering: Conclusion

-In this paper we investigated several classical algorithms, belonging to each of the partitional and hierarchical settings, and characterised the exact conditions under which they respond to weights.
-Our results are summarised in Table~\ref{summary}.
+We studied the behaviour of clustering algorithms on weighted data, presenting three fundamental categories that describe how such algorithms respond to weights and classifying several well-known algorithms according to these categories.
+Our results are summarized in Table~\ref{summary}.
 We note that all of our results immediately translate to the standard setting, by mapping each point with integer weight to the same number of unweighted duplicates.

-In particular, we proved precisely when the weight considering methods, average-linkage and ratio-cut, respond to weights.
-It is interesting to note that the response of these weight considering techniques is substantially different.
-Ratio cut ignores weights only on data that is exceptionally well-structured, having large and highly uniform cluster separation.
-Yet average linkage requires a much weaker condition, finding all clusterings where data are closer to other elements in their partition than to data outside their cluster.
-Intuitively, average linkage uses weights as a secondary source of information, relying on them only when the clustering structure is ambiguous.
+Our results can be used to aid in the selection of a clustering algorithm.
+For example, in the facility allocation application discussed in the introduction, where weights are of primal importance, a weight-sensitive algorithm is suitable.
+Other applications may call for weight-considering algorithms.
+This can occur when weights (i.e. number of duplicates) should not be ignored, yet it is still desirable to identify rare instances that constitute small but well-formed outlier clusters.
+For example, this applies to patient data on potential causes of a disease, where it is crucial to investigate rare instances.

-There are a number of interesting avenues for future investigation.
-A compelling question left open is to understand the correlation between the weight responsiveness of an algorithm and the quality of clusterings that it produces in the classical setting.
-As an example, observe that many notable algorithms, such as $k$-means and spectral methods, respond to weights, while less used approaches, such as single linkage, never do.
-It would also be interesting to perform a quantitative analysis to measure the exact degree of responsiveness to weights, which may lead to a more fine grained classification of these algorithms.
-In addition, it remains to be determined how the approximations used in practice, such as spectral clustering heuristics and the Lloyd method, behave on weighted data.
-Our preliminary work on these heuristics lends further support to the hypothesis that the more commonly applied algorithms are also more responsive to weights.
+This paper presents a significant step forward in the property-based approach for selecting clustering algorithms.
+Unlike previous properties, which focused on advantages of linkage-based algorithms, these properties show when applications call for popular center-based approaches, such as $k$-means.
+Furthermore, the simplicity of these properties makes them widely applicable, requiring only that the user decide whether duplicating elements should be able to change the output of the algorithm.
+Future work will consider complimentary considerations, with the ultimate goal of attaining a small set of properties that will aid in ``the user's dilemma'' for a wide range of clustering applications.